 Journey back even further in time with a visit to La Casa Sena, part of a 33-room hacienda built in the 1860s for Major Jose Sena and his wife, Dona Isabel Cabeza de Baca, who lived here with their 11 children.
 The family famously entertained many dignitaries, including frontiersman Kit Carson.
 They held lavish parties with dancing in the second-story ballroom and were widely known for their feasts of buffalo, venison, rabbit, native chile and other prized ingredients.

-That reputation for gourmet elegance continues today, with signature dishes such as poblano soup, traditional enchiladas and a Chimayo red chile bowl of shredded pork, pinto beans and cheddar cheese.
-You’ll find a green chile cheeseburger here, too, made with grass-fed New Mexican beef, Hatch green chile and extra sharp cheddar.This article was posted by Cheryl Fallstead
+That reputation for gourmet elegance continues today, with impressive dishes such as Salpicon de Gambas Picante (jumbo shrimp, grilled pineapple and avocado figure prominently), or the Cordero (a pistachio-crusted lamb rack, with mint sauce, dates, eggplant and candied carrots).
+You’ll also find the namesake Sena Burger here, too, made with grass-fed New Mexican Wagyu beef, carmelized onions, pork belly, heirloom tomatoes, butter lettuce, and extra sharp cheddar.This article was posted by Cheryl Fallstead